Saturday, August 3, 2024

 A Dynasty Made Through Marriage and Family

 Shoshenq I was the first pharaoh of the 22nd Dynasty, in the latter half of the 10th Century BC.
-Often the creation of a new dynasty portended revolt, a coup, or a disaster that necessitated a new family to take the pharaonic throne.
+Often the creation of a new dynasty meant a revolt, a coup, or a disaster that necessitated a new family to take the pharaonic throne.
 The 21st Dynasty, however, did not end because of any power struggle or disaster.
 Rather the last pharaoh, Psussennes II, had no male heir.
 Despite the Egyptian allowances for harems among royalty, along with many fertile wives, it could be hard for children in those days to grow to adulthood.
 Or perhaps Psussennes II simply had difficulty performing.
 Whatever the case, he needed to find a solution before he died.
-Shoshenq was the commander of his army and often had glory alongside him on monuments, had the power and obviously political connections to marry Psussennes’ daughter Maatkare.
+Shoshenq was the commander of his army and often had glory alongside the pharaoh on monuments, and had the power and obviously political connections to marry Psussennes’ daughter Maatkare.
 In 945 he naturally became the next pharaoh and kick started his own dynasty.

 Egypt in the 10th Century was a shadow of its former glory.
 Around 1177 the ancient Mediterranean and Near Eastern worlds suffered a Bronze Age collapse.
 The causes of the collapse have been widely discussed, but that is not the point of this post.
 What is important was that Egypt, suffering internal issues and invasions from various migrating peoples such as the Philistines, had lost its sphere of influence beyond the home kingdom itself and possibly Libya, which was definitely linked to Egypt by the time of the 22nd Dynasty.